KFERMercer/chaturbate-grabber/README.md

 ### Raw Environment:

-> Traditional way to runn.
+> Traditional way to run.
 All platforms available. - running directly on naked system environment, dependencies are loaded in the system.

-> **Termux supported.**
+> **Termux are Supported!!**

    1. Make sure that `curl`, `ffmpeg` is installed on your OS.